Farhad-Davaripour/Step_by_Step_Data_Analysis_Auto_Dataset/README.md

 ### Overview
 * * *
-This repository presents an step by step approach to manipulate the missing values in a data frame.
+This repository presents a step by step approach to manipulate the missing values in a data frame.
 The following steps are carried out including
 * replacing the missing values (? in here) with np.nan
 * finding the columns which includes missing values and counting the number of cells with missing values
 * replacing the missing values with the average of the values in the column